divijghose/firedrake/Make-a-release.md

 1. At the same time bump the versions of dependencies that have just been updated (e.g. FIAT, UFL, pyadjoint).
 Also bump the PETSc version.
 1. Merge (via a PR) `myusername/merge-main` into `release`.
 1. Follow the steps to make a patch release.
-1. Finally, bump the `version` attribute in the `pyproject.toml` on the `main` branch.
+1. Bump the `version` attribute in the `pyproject.toml` on the `main` branch.
 For instance, if you have just released `2025.10.0` then the version number in the `pyproject.toml` should now be `2025.11.0.dev0` (just choose the next possible major version number, don't worry about the specific release date).
+1. Merge `release` into `main`.
+This is helpful to do immediately as care is needed to resolve the conflicts that took place during the release.